ufrisk/pcileech/readme.md

 Force dump memory below 4GB including accessible memory mapped devices using more stable USB2 approach.
 * ` pcileech.exe dump -force -usb2 `

+Exploit a vulnerable mac to retrieve the FileVault2 password.
+* ` pcileech.exe mac_fvrecover `

 Building:
 =========
 The binaries are found in the pcileech_files folder.
 If one wish to build an own version it is possible to do so.
 Compile the pcileech and pcileech_gensig projects from within Visual Studio.
 Tested with Visual Studio 2015.
 To compile kernel- and shellcode, located in the pcileech_shellcode project, please look into the individual files for instructions.
 These files are usually compiled command line.